ipfs/kubo/docs/config.md

 ```

 - `Announce`
-Array of swarm addresses to announce to the network.
+If non-empty, this array specifies the swarm addresses to announce to the network.
+If empty, the daemon will announce inferred swarm addresses.

 Default: `[]`